StanfordAHA/garnet/tapeout_16/README.md

 See [below](#buildkite) for links to automated buildkite tapeout runs.

-See [further below](*local) for information on how to run tapeout scripts locally (i.e. local to an approved/prepared machine).
+See [further below](#local) for information on how to run tapeout scripts locally (i.e. local to an approved/prepared machine).

+HOWEVER: The local scripts current rely on lots of existing infrastructure, and are not designed to run begin-to-end tapeout from scratch.
+As an example, the pad frame must be build using a separate script that's currently available only via a private gitlab repo on the arm machine.

 <a name=buildkite />

-## Backend script "one-button" automatic flow (buildkite)
+### Backend script "one-button" automatic flow (buildkite)

 Buildkite runs the full Garnet physical flow on every check-in to the "tapeout_sr" branch.
 The run includes two separate pipelines.
 One runs the generator